|Final Reporting Instructions|

 |Participation Agreement Form|

-The Challenge: To improve the civic health of our campus and Florida communities by supporting innovative projects that will advance the common good.
+The Challenge: To improve the civic health of our campus and/or a Florida community by proposing projects that will advance the common good.

-The Call: The Bob Graham Center is seeking proposals for creative and innovative projects that will strengthen our campus, our Florida communities, or both.
-These projects can take many different forms, with a focus on social, economic, educational, health, and political issues, or on some combination thereof.
-They can also examine a community in Florida or some aspect of student life on the UF campus, or both, but they must be collaborative, groundbreaking, and promote achievable objectives.
+The Call: The Bob Graham Center is seeking proposals for innovative projects that will strengthen our campus, our Florida communities, or both.
+These projects can take many different forms, with a focus on social, economic, educational, health and political issues, or on some combination thereof.
+But they must be collaborative, groundbreaking and promote achievable objectives.

 I. Proposals should be submitted to The Bob Graham Center

-Submit the following to Kevin Baron at email@example.com OR The Bob Graham Center 220 Pugh Hall:
+Submit the following to Dr. Kevin Baron at email@example.com OR The Bob Graham Center 220 Pugh Hall:

 a.
 A two-page narrative that includes a statement of the problem, a brief description of the project, a list of goals, and a discussion of the strategies to reach the goals;

 b.
-A one-page description of a collaborative approach that includes at least five UF students who will work to achieve the project's goals;
+A one-page description of a collaborative approach that includes the core team of at least 3-5 UF students who will lead and organize to achieve the project's goals;

 c.
 A letter of support from a faculty member or advisor;